Intro to Buddhism & Meditation in Portland

 In Asia, many Buddhist monasteries give equal if not more emphasis to community, study, chanting, devotional practice, etc. For the most part, the following temples are more in this style.

-Some of the Chinese and Japanese temples might be of interest to Westerners for meditation teaching (such as Miao Fa & the Shingon Center), but more generally, unless you are from the listed country and/or speak that language, it’s likely the primary value you’ll find is in having a neat cultural experience or getting to dialogue with some monks (which is actually kinda cool!).
+Some of the temples might be of interest to Westerners for meditation teaching (such as Miao Fa), but more generally, unless you are from the listed country and/or speak that language, it’s likely the primary value you’ll find is in having a neat cultural experience or getting to dialogue with some monks (which is actually kinda cool!).

 1. Mahayana Temples & Centers